marzeq/mconf/README.md

 ```
 Usage:
-  mconf <filename> [properties ...]
+  mconf <filename> [-- property1 property2 ...]

 Arguments:
   <filename>        Path to the configuration file.
 Use '-' to read from stdin.
-  [properties ...]
+  [-- property1 property2 ...]
 List of properties to access.
 Multiple properties are used to access nested objects or lists.
-If no properties are provided, the global object is printed.
+If no properties are provided, the global object is printed. '--' is simply there for readability.

 Options:
   -h, --help        Show this message